mocobeta/embcli/docs/docs/model_plugins.md

     * codestral-embed (aliases: )
     Model Options:
     * output_dimension (int) - The dimesions of the output embedding, defaults to 1536 and has a maximum value of 3072.
 Only supprted in codestral-embed model.
+    * output_dtype (str) - The precision and format of the output embedding.
+Supported values are 'float' (default), 'int8', 'uint8', 'binary', and 'ubinary'.
+Only supported in codestral-embed model.
 ```

 **Example usage:** get an embedding for an input text by mistral-embed model.